-In 2011, Mayor Rahm Emanuel ordered the creation of the first Chicago Cultural Plan in 25 years.
+In 2011, then-Mayor Rahm Emanuel ordered the creation of the first Chicago Cultural Plan in 25 years.
 After 35 neighborhood town hall sessions led by the City of Chicago's Department of Cultural Affairs and Special Events, the plan was unveiled in September 2012.
 The people of Chicago made the plan's top priority more arts in schools.

 In 2012, Ingenuity helped capitalize on this call by driving the creation of the first Chicago Public Schools Arts Education Plan in partnership with the CPS Department of Arts Education.
 As a result of this district-wide Plan, major policies have been advanced: